SilverSoldier/silversoldier.github.io/_posts/2022-03-14-kubernetes-scheduling-time.md

 However, there is one problem with this entire approach.
 It only gives us the time in seconds, but unless we are testing at scale, the scheduling time would probably be in milliseconds, showing up as 0.

-As per the [already mentioned link](https://docs.splunk.com/Observability/gdi/kubernetes-scheduler/kubernetes-scheduler.html), there are some metrics that show the scheduling latency in microseconds, such as `scheduler_scheduling_algorithm_latency_microseconds` that are now deprecated.
+As per the [previously mentioned link](https://docs.splunk.com/Observability/gdi/kubernetes-scheduler/kubernetes-scheduler.html), there are some metrics that show the scheduling latency in microseconds, such as `scheduler_scheduling_algorithm_latency_microseconds` that are now deprecated.

 A quick check led to [kubernetes v1.18 change logs](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.18.md) which show that from v1.14 onwards the microseconds metrics are deprecated and to use the seconds ones instead.